Sarclisa® 20 mg/mL concentrate for solution for infusion

 Very common (may affect more than 1 in 10 people):

-- lower number of some white blood cells (neutrophils) which are important in fighting infection
+- lower number of some white blood cells (neutrophils) which are important in fighting infection.
+This may lead to infections and fever.

 - lower number of blood platelets (thrombocytopenia) – tell your doctor or nurse if you have any unusual bruising or bleeding